humblFINANCE/humblDATA/.prompts/run_docstring.md

 ## Rules

-1. All Python docstrings NEEDS to follow the numpy/scipy documentation style EXACTLY. (described in NumPy Format Example below)
+1. All Python docstrings NEED to follow the numpy documentation style EXACTLY. (described in NumPy Format Example below)
 2. Include all standard sections: description, details, parameters, return values, exceptions, examples.
 3. The description should provide a high-level summary and overview of the code.
 4. The details section should offer a more in-depth look at the functionality and procedure of the function.